 Big data, modern technologies and advanced analytics has ushered in a new era of measurable business improvements that go beyond conventional business intelligence.
 It can save lives, reduce patient readmission rates, and make equipment safer.
-It also produces improvements in areas like facilities and clinical engineering and business support services.
+It also produces improvements in areas like facilities engineering, hospitality and business support services.
 Even single digit gains here can have a big impact on your business.

 The benefits of logical combinations

 From a business perspective, this limits process improvement opportunities for the organization as a whole.
 That is where a better data management, reporting and advanced analytics program comes in.
-Here are three examples of how advanced analytics can correlate data sets across department lines to improve to improve business efficiency.
+Here are three examples of how advanced analytics can correlate data sets across department lines to improve business efficiency.

 - Parts Inventory + Accounts Payable.
 Analyzing parts sitting in inventory with real-time purchases by maintenance or facility staff ensures the right parts are always available.
 It also lets you leverage purchasing power in a centralized location streamlining procurement and reducing expense.

 - Real Estate + Financial data.
-By analyzing real estate data of owned and leased properties along with financial data such as the general ledger, you now have a clear view into service lines and locations.
+By analyzing real estate data of owned and leased properties along with financial data such as the general ledger or accounts payable, you now have a clear view into service lines expense by locations.
 You can see which ones are performing poorly, making process improvement areas easier to identify and address.

 Improving the data management, analytics and reporting across departments is time consuming and typically frustrating to navigate alone.
 You’ll find improving this component of your business offers you a new level of clarity: the ability to baseline spend and delivery models, identify process improvement opportunities, then successfully track individual improvements and their impact on your organization.